Founded in 1874 and still thriving today

 Sadly, Chautauqua Institution has been in the news recently because of a tragic event that took place two days before our visit when author Salman Rushdie was attacked on stage at the morning lecture.
 Steve reports that the community has come together and its strong bonds of multi-generational families and community have enabled Chautauquans to weather this storm.

-In the historic core, mostly dating to buildings built prior to World War I, all have porches and there are virtually no cars on the streets.
+The buildings in the historic core, mostly built prior to World War I, all have porches and there are virtually no cars on the streets.
 The few cars that we saw in our five days were coming to our hotel or just making a rare trip for provisions.
-Very few houses had parking and if they did it was usually well hidden.
-The roads are narrow and the predominant vistas are of nature, greenery, and flowers, and people walking or biking...or sitting on porches.
+Very few houses had parking, and if they did it was usually well hidden.
+The roads are narrow and the predominant vistas are of nature, greenery, and flowers, and people walking, biking, or sitting on porches.

 Adapting a Holly Whyte Quote, Chautauqua is built on a set of basics which is why its Social Life flourishes.
 Here are Chautauqua's "basics:"